Winter or summer – A detailed guide helping you to find the best hiking boots for Iceland [reviews included]

 There are also some excellent blister prevention sticks that come in super handy on longer outdoor trips (one per family is more than plenty).

-Apart from that, the best advise against blisters is breaking your hiking boots in.
+Apart from that, the best advice against blisters is breaking your hiking boots in.
 So, BEFORE your trip to Iceland you should ideally go for a short walk and then a normal little hike.
 New shoes always need a bit of time to adjust to your feet (some warmth and a little sweat from your feet will do that just fine).
 And obviously, you should lace your boots properly, to avoid unwanted motions inside your shoe.
-And last, but not least, good hiking socks help you a long way to enjoy the nature and not worry about your feet.
+And last, but not least, good trekking socks help you a long way to enjoy the nature and not worry about your feet.

 So, that was my little guide to finding the best hiking boots for Iceland.
 I hope you found it helpful.
 Please be aware that I picked shoes that work for most feet.
 As each person is different, they might not work out for everyone (like if your feet are extremely narrow or wide).
 So, don’t be afraid to ask any questions in the comments below.